 Page Authority (PA) is a score developed by Squirrly.
 Yes, we use our own score here, not the score from Moz.

 The score basically predicts how well a specific page in your site will rank on search engine result pages (SERP).
 The score is calculated based on dozens of factors and the higher the score is (it can go up to 100), the greater a page’s ability to rank.
 It’s difficult to influence the PA score directly, but the best approach is to build its link profile (get external links from other high-authority pages).

-Alternatively, you can increase this by making sure your pages get shared a lot across social media platforms, like LinkedIN, Twitter, Facebook.
-Squirrly Social can help you with this aspect.
+Alternatively, you can increase this by making sure your pages get shared a lot across social media platforms, like LinkedIn, Twitter, Facebook.

 - Social Signals